Eagles Live: Recording

 Five of the tracks were recorded in October 1976, during three performances at The Forum in Inglewood, California.
 The other ten tracks were recorded in July 1980, from three shows at the Santa Monica Civic Auditorium and one at the Long Beach Arena in California.
 The band had different line-ups in 1976 and 1980; Timothy B. Schmit joined in 1978, replacing original bassist Randy Meisner.
 Five lead singers are featured in the 14 vocal songs on the album [excluding the brief musical interlude of "Doolin Dalton (Reprise II)"]: Henley, Frey, Joe Walsh, Meisner and Schmit.
 Songs from each Eagles studio album except one (On the Border) are included, as well as two Walsh solo tracks and one cover song: the acoustic harmony-laden "Seven Bridges Road."

 Plagued for years by internal strife, the band had reached a breaking point by July 31, 1980, when The Long Run tour concluded with a concert in Long Beach, California, that served as a fund-raiser for then-Senator Alan Cranston's campaign.
 The version of "All Night Long" for Eagles Live was recorded at this show, which was most notable for a dispute between bandmates Frey and Don Felder that culminated backstage, when they nearly came to blows.
 Frey then refused to even speak to the other band members, let alone join them to record overdubs for Eagles Live; therefore, the recording was done piecemeal.
 Frey was in Los Angeles while the rest of the band was in Miami, with Henley overseeing the post-production sessions.
 Tapes were sent back and forth between the two locations until the album was completed.
 Szymczyk said: "I had my assistant in Los Angeles with Glenn, and I had the rest of the band fly to Miami.
 We were fixing three-part harmonies courtesy of Federal Express."
 Five different lawyers were thanked in the liner notes.

 The Eagles rejected a $2 million offer from the label to record two new songs for the album.
 The only previously unreleased song in the album is a version of "Seven Bridges Road".
 The song was a showcase for the band's close harmony singing, as the verses of the song feature a cappella vocals from all five members.

 Cover

-The album cover is the image of a band-equipment storage chest used during a concert tour.
+The album cover is the image of a band-equipment road case used during a concert tour.
 It includes the number 86 on both sides and "MIA" written on air-freight stickers on the back.

 The record labels were custom, showing a bird's nest filled with eggs and hand grenades.